 Smith student Philip Peker ’18 writes about the Innovo Scholars Consulting program for undergraduates at the University of Maryland’s Robert H. Smith School of Business.

 Education is an ever-changing art that is grounded in theory, research and experimentation.
 Institutionally, it has gone through hundreds of evolutions in order to better equip the professor to better serve the student.

-The Innovo program is framed by the FEARLESS consulting model, which teaches students how to solve complex problems and manage the dynamics of client-focused engagements.
-Throughout the program, students receive professional coaching from practicing talent managers and management consultants, with an emphasis on developing skills required to succeed in professional careers.
+The Innovo Scholars Consulting Program teaches students how to solve complex problems and manage the dynamics of client-focused engagements.
+In addition to completing a comprehensive consulting project, you receive professional one-on-one coaching from practicing project managers and management consultants.
+An emphasis is placed on developing the skills required to succeed in professional consulting careers, including: